 - Pipes and water-related services that might leak are intact.

 - Groundwater does not pose a problem.
 Grade-level water moves away from the house.

 - Moisture barrier is installed on the floor.

 - Humidity kept in check with a dehumidifier.

-- Sump pump is operational.
+- A sump pump is operational.

 It then becomes an issue of how confident you feel that these conditions will remain intact.
 What if you're away on an extended vacation and your power goes out, disabling the dehumidifier?
 What if the sump pump stops working?
-Maybe you've done a great job of grading your yard to move water away from the house--but then you get the storm of the century that overloads your best defenses?
+Maybe you've done a great job of grading your yard to move water away from the house—but then you get the storm of the century that overloads your best defenses?